Commonwealthrocks/PyLI/README.md

 ### "Can I use this for [insert_illegal_thing]?"
 Well, in theory yes'nt.
 But from my view I won't encourage it, but you have free will to do whatever with my software.
 After all it's open source...

+### "Um, is the crypto audited??"
+The core... or well `core.py` is not audited by professionals; but if you check yourself or ask anyone about it.
+Nine times out of ten they will say that the implementation is good.

 ### "Okay, now erm... 🤓 I use Arch btw... how do I use CLI?" - *Yeah um... about that...!*
 Now in all honesty this issue is on **me** since I never really tested CLI mode.
 It's buggy, doesn't work... and somehow I'm better with GUI work?